Datastar

 The sections below are laid out in roughly that order: Runtime helpers (load Datastar in the document, read signals on the wire, FileSignal), Attributes (dict fragments for data-* on elements), Actions (@get, @post, @peek, … strings on data-on:*), and SSE events (writing Datastar’s event stream through a Writer from your handlers).

-The package also re-exports js and s from stario.datastar.format and JSEvent from the attributes layer.
+The package also re-exports Case, js, and s from stario.datastar.format and JSEvent from the attributes layer.
 Use them when you build custom attribute values or event payloads; most apps stick to the helpers below and only reach for these when the typed builders are not enough.

 Runtime helpers

 A small trio on top of the rest of the module.
-ModuleScript() emits the type="module" <script> that loads Datastar (typically in the document head). read_signals() reads the JSON signals blob Datastar sends on each request (GET uses the datastar query param; otherwise the body).
+ModuleScript() emits the type="module" <script> that loads Datastar (typically in the document head). read_signals() reads the JSON signals blob Datastar sends on each request (GET and DELETE use the datastar query param; other methods use the body, per Datastar #1146).
 FileSignal is a typing.TypedDict that describes one nested file object inside that payload when you want static typing (see below)—not a substitute for validation.

 ModuleScript(src='https://cdn.jsdelivr.net/gh/starfederation/datastar@v1.0.1/bundles/datastar.js')